jeremylabrador/Selenium-Webdriver-Project/README.md

 $ pytest -s -v
 ```

-#### To run any test using Firefox, use the --browser command line option:
+#### To run any test using Firefox, use the --browser command-line option:
 ```
 $ pytest -s -v test_login.py --browser firefox
 ```